Supporting Your Anxious Child Before Holiday Gatherings

 5. Use “Bridges” for Social Interactions

-Standing next to a parent during introductions
+Standing with a parent during introductions

-Bringing a familiar object to hold
+Holding a familiar object for comfort

-Preparing short phrases for small talk such as “I am in second grade” or “I like art”
+Practicing simple conversation starters like “I am in second grade” or “I like art”

 6. Set Realistic Expectations